Do I need Bankruptcy?

 The means test has always been a source of misunderstanding and mystery if you need to file bankruptcy.
 Even Dayton Ohio bankruptcy attorneys misunderstand the means test.

 The means test was designed to reduce the number of people who are eligible to file chapter 7 bankruptcy.
 But, the test is fatally flawed and often doesn’t work as intended.
 In fact, focusing on the means test can lead you to the wrong result.
-I see it every day.
+As a bankruptcy attorney in Dayton Ohio, I see it every day.

 Current Means Test in Dayton Ohio (EFFECTIVE May 1, 2020)